 In order to establish and maintain the trust relationship between prison doctor and a person deprived of liberty, it is very important that the medical service in a penal institution be perceived by inmates as "independent".
 This cannot be achieved if a prison doctor is asked to provide his opinion on "capacity" of a person to undergo disciplinary punishment of solitary confinement.
 On the other hand, persons in solitary confinement or isolation require special attention of the health service and the prison doctor would have to immediately notify the director of the institution to which extent the stay in solitary confinement / isolation endangers their health.
 Art.
-57 of the Law on Execution of Criminal Sanctions obliges a doctor to pay daily visits to persons placed in isolation.
+57 of

-&quot;There can be no justification for custodial staff being systematically present during such examinations; their presence is detrimental to the establishment of a proper doctor-patient relationship and usually unnecessary from a security point of view.
+303 &quot;There can be no justification for custodial staff being systematically present during such examinations; their presence is detrimental to the establishment of a proper doctor-patient relationship and usually unnecessary from a security point of view.
 Alternative solutions can and should be found to reconcile legitimate security requirements with the principle of medical confidentiality.
 One possibility might be the installation of a call system, whereby a doctor would be in a position to rapidly alert prison officers in those exceptional cases when a prisoner becomes agitated or threatening during a medical examination."
 CPT, Report on the visit to Armenia, 2006, p.
 91.